- Benefits of good nutrition during cancer treatment

 - Drink plenty of fluids.
 Dehydration can make fatigue worse.
 Be sure to get at least 8 cups of fluid each day.
 If you are losing weight, be sure to include some fluids that have calories, like juices or milk.

 - Make sure you get enough rest.
 Take 3 or 4 short naps or rest breaks during the day instead of 1 long rest.
-Plan your day to include rest breaks, and make rest time special with a good book in a comfortable chair or a favorite video with a friend.
-Try to balance rest and activity so that it does not interfere with nighttime sleep.
+Plan your day to include rest breaks, and make rest time special with a good book in a comfortable chair or a favorite movie with a friend.
+Try to balance rest and activity so that it doesn’t interfere with nighttime sleep.

 - Try easier or shorter versions of your usual activities.
 Don’t push yourself to do more than you can manage.